davidtwco/rfcs/text/0000-build-std/0-introduction.md

 reviewer to skip ahead and get a sense of what is planned and how that builds on what came before.

-Later stages are less detailed and complete than the previous stages, intended to indicate the intended direction that the RFC will take and help provide context for the proposals of earlier stages.
+Later stages may be less detailed and complete than the previous stages and serve to to indicate the direction that build-std will take and help provide context for the proposals of earlier stages.

 1. [Summary][summary] (you are here)